apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Deadly Israeli strike targeted 'spotter' on Beit Lahia building's roof, official says**
+**Iran's Energy Infrastructure More Vulnerable To Future Attacks**

-You can read more about it [here](https://www.bbc.com/news/articles/c6247nwz73do).
+You can read more about it [here](https://oilprice.com/Energy/Energy-General/Irans-Energy-Infrastructure-More-Vulnerable-To-Future-Attacks.html).

 ## Requirements
 - Python 3.8